Allen Dizon

-Allen Dizon (born on October 3, 1977), is a Filipino actor, model and producer in the Philippines.
-A former member of the Viva Hot Men, Dizon has transitioned from his early years in daring roles to become an independent film actor and producer.
+Allen Dizon (born October 3, 1977), is a Filipino actor, model and producer, and former member of the Viva Hot Men.
+Dizon originally acted in daring roles, and later became an independent film actor and producer.

 In 2007, he won the Best Supporting Actor FAMAS award and Star Award for Movies in the film Twilight Dancers.
-Dizon appeared in movies such as Dukot (2009), Sigwa (2010), Patikul (2011), Deadline (2011), and Migrante (2012).
-He played as Sonny Burgos in the film Burgos (2013) starring Lorna Tolentino and Rocco Nacino, directed by Joel Lamangan.
+Dizon appeared in movies including Dukot (2009), Sigwa (2010), Patikul (2011), Deadline (2011), and Migrante (2012).
+He played Sonny Burgos in the film Burgos (2013) starring Lorna Tolentino and Rocco Nacino, directed by Joel Lamangan.
 Dizon played as a soldier in Lauriana (2013) with Bangs Garcia and Rich Asuncion.
 He starred in ABS-CBN's melodrama series Doble Kara (2015), as Antonio Dela Rosa.